Making On-device AI Instantly Understandable and Impressive

 This validated the opportunity—but more importantly, helped me understand where our model naturally fit into emerging needs.

-03 Defining the Value Proposition
+04 Defining the Product Value

 By aligning model strengths with market needs, I shaped the value proposition that became the north star of every design decision:

-04 User Insights
+05 User Insights

 While defining the value story, I also Interviewed a few potential users recruited from huggingface and LinkedIn—mainly engineers familiar with evaluating new models.